cardano-scaling/hydra/docs/adr/2023-09-08_026-network-resilience.md

 We agree that we'll want to address all those issues in order to provide a good user experience, as not addressing 2. and 3. can lead to hard to troubleshoot issues with heads.
 We have not experienced those issues yet as they would probably only crop up under heavy loads, or in the wild.
 But we also agree we want to tackle 1. first because it's where most of the risk lies.
 By providing a _Reliable Broadcast_ layer, we will significantly reduce the risks and can then later on address the other points.

-Therefore, the scope of this ADR is to address only point 1. above: Ensure broadcast messages are eventually received by all peers, or some timeout is reached.
+Therefore, the scope of this ADR is to address only point 1. above: Ensure broadcast messages are eventually received by all peers, given the sender does not stop before.

 ### Discussion

 * We are currently using the [ouroboros-framework](https://github.com/input-output-hk/ouroboros-network) and [typed-protocols](https://github.com/input-output-hk/typed-protocols) network stack as a mere [transport](https://osi-model.com/transport-layer/) layer.
-  * Being built on top of TCP, ourboros multiplexer (Mux) provides the same reliability guarantees, plus the multiplexing capabilities of course
+  * Being built on top of TCP, ouroboros multiplexer (Mux) provides the same reliability guarantees, plus the multiplexing capabilities of course
-  * It also takes care of reconnecting to peers when a failure is detected which relieves us of doing so, but any reconnection implies a reset of each peer's state machine which means we need to make sure any change to the state of pending/received messages is handled by the applicative layer
+  * It also takes care of reconnecting to peers when a failure is detected which relieves us from doing so, but any reconnection implies a reset of each peer's state machine which means we need to make sure any change to the state of pending/received messages is handled by the applicative layer
   * Our [FireForget](https://github.com/input-output-hk/hydra/blob/8a8e0829964132bde8949e5249a1ab303af92fb8/hydra-node/src/Hydra/Network/Ouroboros/Type.hs#L31) ignores connections/disconnections
   * Ouroboros/typed-protocols provides enough machinery to implement a reliable broadcast protocol, for example by reusing existing `KeepAlive` protocol and building a more robust point-to-point protocol than what we have now
   * There is a minor limitation, namely that the subscription mechanism does not handle connections invidually, but as a set of equivalent point-to-point full duplex connections whose size (valency) needs to be maintained at a certain threshold, which means that unless backed in the protocol itself, protocol state-machine and applications are not aware of the identity of the remote peer